Frab012/CAN_Delay_Test/README.md

         - `cocomm "1 r 0x2101 1"`, a delay is noticeable between transmission and reception
         - repeat the SDO reading with the other board, no delay or timeout should occur
 - running the same procedure for the Nucleo-L476RG board did not show any issues
-- additional board Nucleo-C092RC (CAN id 3) where the issue can also be observed
+- additional board Nucleo-C092RC (FDCAN, CAN id 3) where the issue can also be observed